alexandermervar/optimalstop/README.md

 # optimalstop

-## This program is used in oder to solve the optimal stop problem labeled here:
+## This program is used in order to solve the optimal stop problem labeled here:
 https://en.wikipedia.org/wiki/Optimal_stopping

 ## This is the original correspondence between myself and the author of the program: